Rytisgit/DCSSReplay/README.md

 If your distro is Debian-based (Ubuntu, etc.) install dependencies with:

-- sudo apt install monodevelop mono-complete
+- sudo apt install monodevelop mono-complete dialog

 (For non-Debian-based distros, do whatever the equivalent is on your distro.)